 TGad Editor: Modify P336L23as follows:

-SNR Report field to the SNR measured for the frame received with highest SNR during the ISS.
+SNR Report field to the SNR measured for the frame indicated by the Sector Select field and DMG Antenna Select field .

 TGad Editor: Modify P33813-14 as follows:

-SNR Report field to the SNR measured on the frame received with highest SNR during the responder TXSS.
+SNR Report field to the SNR measured for the frame received by the sector and DMG antenna 9 indicated by the Sector Select field and DMG Antenna Select field.
 The SSW-Feedback frame shall be transmitted through the sector identified by the value of the